raspberrypilearning/comic-character/en/step_2.md

 --- /collapse ---

 Great job!
-You have added some dynamic content to your web pages!
+You have added some dynamic content to your webpages!

-Next, you will design an interactive web page where the user can create their own character.
+Next, you will design an interactive webpage where the user can create their own character.